Discover/Epic Games API

 Does Epic Games have an official public developer API?+

-Not currently. get_game_details returns a numeric star_rating out of 5 but does not include individual user review text, review counts, or review breakdowns.
-You can fork this API on Parse and revise it to add an endpoint that retrieves per-game review content.
+Not currently.
+The API returns an aggregate star_rating from get_game_details but does not expose individual review text, user-submitted reviews, or wish-list data.
+You can fork this API on Parse and revise it to add an endpoint targeting per-game user review content.

 Related APIs in EntertainmentSee all →